globalforge/infix/README.md

 Building the app
 ----------------
 Install Gradle from https://gradle.org
-Infix is tested with version 1.11
-It may not work with the latest 2.x.x version.
+Infix is tested with version 1.11 and it may not work with the latest 2.x.x version.
 This would be a great thing to do next.